 Secure your computer

-- Make sure your computer is equipped with comprehensive spyware and virus-protection software (Bank of America offers McAfee Internet Security free for 12 months to our customers)
+- Make sure your computer is equipped with comprehensive spyware and virus-protection software (We offer McAfee® Internet Security free to our customers for 12 months)

 - Consider installing anti-keylogging software, which can detect hidden keystroke logging malware and encrypt the keystrokes made on your computer keyboard